vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 **Deletion** of instances of blocks without DOM representation can't be performed automatically.
-Blocks without DOM representation are normal JS objects and are deleted when all the references to the block object are deleted.
+Blocks without DOM representation are normal JS objects and are deleted when all the references to the block's object are deleted.